 The height (altitude or elevation) is sometimes used instead of θ: h = (π / 2) – θ. θ varies along the vertical plane from 0 to π / 2 (0 to 90 degrees). φ varies along the horizontal plane from 0 to 2π (0 to 360 degrees).

-The area of a small differential surface element on a sphere of radius r is
+Then, the area of a small differential surface element dA on the sphere is

 dA = (r * dθ) * (r * sin φ * dφ) = r^2 * sin θ * dθ * dφ

 In 2D one can think of directions (unit vectors) as being points on the unit circle, and in 3D one can think of directions as being points on the unit sphere.

 An angle is a section of the unit circle and its magnitude is its arc length.
 The angle subtended by a circular arc of length l is equal to l / r.
 The circle itself subtends an angle of 2π radians because the circumference of the circle is 2π * r.